 - Frequently Asked Questions

-- How many different supplements and vitamins are there?
+- How many supplements and vitamins are there?

 - Are supplements and vitamins safe?

-- Who is responsible for ensuring that vitamins and supplements are both effective and safe?
+- Who is responsible for making sure that vitamins and supplements are both effective and safe?

 - Is a healthy diet better than a supplement?